ilovetocode2019/telegram.py/docs/index.rst

 .. image:: /icon.png

-An async API wrapper for Telegram in Python.
+An async API wrapper for Telegram bot API in Python.

 Contents
 --------